systopia/de.systopia.cashautopay/docs/index.md

-# Cash AutoPay
+# Assumed Payments

-Cash AutoPay automatically **creates cash contributions and matching payments** for overdue recurring schedules based on your configuration.
+Assumed Payments automatically **creates contributions and matching payments** for overdue recurring schedules based on your configuration.

 > 🔀 **Move here from the old README:** high-level overview, feature list, and rationale.